 Neurotoxins, more commonly known by the brand name Botox, are used to relax muscles that cause dynamic (with movement) wrinkles.
 They can also be used to soften, but not eliminate, static wrinkles that are present without facial animation.
 Neurotoxins can create a softer, relaxed, aesthetically appealing look to the face and typically last 3-4 months.
 Neurotoxins are most commonly injected to treat crow’s feet, forehead lines, wrinkles around the nose and mouth, and raise the eyebrows, although there are many more options for treatment in the face and body.
 These products can also be used aesthetically to give the appearance of an enlarged upper lip (“lip flip”), slim the face, and treat medical conditions such as migraine headaches, excessive sweating, and teeth grinding.
 The safety profile of neurotoxins is excellent and there is no downtime.
 Results are typically seen within 7-14 days.
-We offer both Botox and Nuceiva brands.
+We offer Botox, Dysport and Nuceiva brands.

 Before Your Treatment